Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 12 Februari 2026 20.40.04 UTC
+- WIB: Kamis, 12 Februari 2026 22.00.29 UTC
-- WITA: Kamis, 12 Februari 2026 21.40.04 UTC
+- WITA: Kamis, 12 Februari 2026 23.00.29 UTC
-- WIT: Kamis, 12 Februari 2026 22.40.04 UTC
+- WIT: Jumat, 13 Februari 2026 00.00.29 UTC

 Kutipan Inspiratif:
-"There are only two ways to live your life.
-One is as though nothing is a miracle.
-The other is as though everything is a miracle"
+"We have more media than ever and more technology in our lives.
+It's supposed to help us communicate, but it has the opposite effect of isolating us."

-Kategori: motivational
+Kategori: technology